Scope of Consumer Behaviour

 2. Consumer Behaviour and Non-profit and Social Marketing: Can crime prevention, charitable contributions, or the concept of family planning be sold to people in much the same way that some business firms sell soap?
 A number of writers have suggested that various social and non-profit organizations can be viewed as having services or idea that they are attempting to market to target group of “consumers” or constituents.
 Such organizations include governmental agencies, religious orders, universities, and charitable institutions.
 Often these groups must also appeal to the public for support in addition to attempting to satisfy some want or need in society.
 Clearly, a sound understanding of consumer decision processes can assist their efforts.

-1. Government Services: It is increasingly evident that government provision of public services can benefit significantly from an understanding of the consumers, or users, of these services.
+- Government Services: It is increasingly evident that government provision of public services can benefit significantly from an understanding of the consumers, or users, of these services.
 Numerous analysts have noted that frequently failing mass-transportation systems will not be viable alternatives to private automobile travel until government planners fully understand how to appeal to the wants and need of public.

-2. Consumer Protection: Many agencies at all levels of government are involved with regulating business practices for the purpose of protecting consumer’s welfare.
-Some government programs are also designed to influence certain consumer action directly (such as the use of auto seatbelts) and discourage others (speeding, drug abuse, and so on).
+- Consumer Protection: Many agencies at all levels of government are involved with regulating business practices for the purpose of protecting consumer’s welfare.
+Some government programs are also designed to influence certain consumer action directly (such as the use of auto

 4. Consumer Behaviour and Demarketing: It has become increasingly clear that consumers are entering an era of scarcity in terms of some natural gas, and even water.
 These scarcities have led to promotions stressing conservation to encourage reduction of electrical use serves as one illustration.